-MomsRising is making important policy gains for women in our nation.
+MomsRising is making important policy gains for women and families in our nation.
 (Scroll down this page to see details.)

 The readership of our blog and social media outlets now have a combined estimated reach of over 3 million readers, and the readership is continuing to rapidly expand.
-We now have over 1,200 MomsRising bloggers, and Forbes has named MomsRising a top website for women for the past four years.
+We now have over 3000 MomsRising bloggers, and Forbes named MomsRising a top website for women every year 2010-2013.

-MomsRising now has a commercial radio program, Breaking Through with Kristin Rowe-Finkbeiner (Powered by MomsRising), which is broadcast in the Washington D.C. area, as well as in Oklahoma and Michigan, and is available via podcast on iTunes.
+MomsRising now has a commercial radio program, Breaking Through with Kristin Rowe-Finkbeiner (Powered by MomsRising), which is broadcast on stations across the nation, and is available via iTunes as well.